-Ludvigsson and Medina go straight to the final in Mello
+Ludvigsson and Medina advance directly to the final in Mello

 Published:

-Ludvigsson and Medina go straight to the final in Mello
+Ludvigsson and Medina advance directly to the final in Mello

 Photo: Johan Nilsson/TT

-Saga Ludvigsson makes it to the final with the country-pop song "Ain't today."
-The 20-year-old from Örby in Västergötland promised more energy after Friday's rehearsal and now it is clear that her entry has won over the viewers.
+Saga Ludvigsson was teary-eyed when it became clear that she would also make it to the final with the country pop song "Ain't today".
+The 20-year-old from Örby in Västergötland promised more energy after Friday's rehearsal and now it is clear that she managed to put in an extra gear.

 I feel like I can take it one more step to the final.

-Ludvigsson debuted with the entry "Hate you so much" last year, won her semi-final, and finished in twelfth and last place in the final.
+Ludvigsson debuted with the entry "Hate You So Much" last year, won her semi-final and finished twelfth and last in the final.
 This year, she describes her entry as a little more cocky, mature and darker.

 Youngest

-The 18-year-old from Kristianstad is the youngest participant in Melodifestivalen 2026 and has previously said that it feels nerve-wracking to debut, but that the fact that she is participating in her hometown of Kristianstad has calmed her nerves.
+The 18-year-old from Kristianstad is the youngest participant in Melodifestivalen 2026 and has previously said that it feels nerve-wracking to debut, but that participating in her hometown of Kristianstad has calmed her nerves.

-"I'm going to party with my friends.
-I'll see if I can get some more people in for the afterparty."
+I'll see if I can get a few more in at the after party.

 Directly to the final: